BY: T. Franklin Murphy | February 3, 2020

 Life no longer stumbles through endless boring days; but in the morning, we leap to life—with passion.

 Hannah’s life was exciting and short.
 She lived with purpose.
 Although, her story tragically ended, passion and purpose don’t typically end with the ultimate sacrifice.
-The richness of a passion infused inner life softens pain from external circumstances.
-Viktor Frankl wrote about the prisoners in the Auschwitz death camp in his classic book Man’s Search for Meaning, referring to those that survived best he commented that, “They were able to retreat from their terrible surroundings to a life of inner riches and spiritual freedom.”
+The richness of a passion infused life softens the pain from external circumstances.
+Viktor Frankl wrote about the prisoners in the Auschwitz death camp in his classic book Man’s Search for Meaning.
+Those that survived best were those that, “were able to retreat from their terrible surroundings to a life of inner riches and spiritual freedom.”
 The richness, “helped the prisoner find refuge from the emptiness, desolation and spiritual poverty of his existence. . .”
 (2006, pp. 36-39).

 Life is short; blind routines invite later regrets.
 Thoughtless marching is empty, void of courage, and dull.
 I watched a Dateline episode of a senseless murder in a small midwestern town.
 I was stunned by the expressionless faces, people trapped in drabness that resembled a haunting scene from a Steven King novel.
 Large cities fare no better.
 We wear emotionless masks—exhibiting the nothingness of a passionless life. (see More Than Blind Existence).